coxhinkins

 Is Tax Reference Number Similar to Unique Taxpayer Reference (UTR)?

 A Unique Taxpayer Reference number (UTR) is not the same as a Tax Reference Number.
 Not everybody has a UTR number.
 Only if you register with HMRC for Self-Assessment of your taxes will you receive a UTR.
 People who work for themselves, own property, or earn money overseas typically file a UTR to pay their taxes.
-Each individual who registers for a UTR receives a ten-digit number that they can use for the duration of their lifetime.
+Each individual who registers for a UTR receives a 10-digit number that they can use for the duration of their lifetime.

 The majority of people in the UK are employed and pay all of their taxes using PAYE (Pay As You Earn), which is the payroll system used by their employer.
 Payslips and other tax documents you get from your company will display your tax reference number if you are an employee.